oauth2-proxy/oauth2-proxy/docs/versioned_docs/version-6.1.x/configuration/auth.md

     -oidc-issuer-url http://127.0.0.1:5556
     -cookie-secure=false
     -email-domain example.com
+    -scope==openid email profile groups
 ```

+For Dex and other providers you can ask for other scopes, like groups with `--scope=openid email profile groups`.
+Please use the exact spelling as other might not work.
+See https://github.com/oauth2-proxy/oauth2-proxy/issues/860#issuecomment-713484960.
+You might need to ask for "groups" when combining Dex with LDAP back-end to provide authentication to Kubernetes Dashboard for example.

 The OpenID Connect Provider (OIDC) can also be used to connect to other Identity Providers such as Okta.
 To configure the OIDC provider for Okta, perform
 the following steps: